zessta/GenQ/JS_correct_incorrect.md

 ## Question 52: **Dynamic Table Generator**
-Question: Create a form where users can input the number of rows and columns for a table, and upon submission, generate a table with cells filled in a specific pattern.
+Description: Create a form where users can input the number of rows and columns for a table, and upon submission, generate a table with cells filled in a specific pattern.

 **Links:**
 - [Correct Code](https://github.com/zessta/javascript1by1/correct-reverse-string)